Who needs a Working with Children Check?

-Write to the Department of Justice and Regulation and request that your application be withdrawn.
+Write to the Department of Justice and Community Safety and request that your application be withdrawn.
 Please note that if you applied for an Employee Check, the fee you paid is non-refundable.
 For more information, go to Withdraw your application.

 Do I need to apply for a new Check if I change jobs or where I volunteer?